-There were also REST ZONES, where you can sleep in the lounge chair, that’s awesome.
+If you want to rest properly, there are REST ZONES, where you can sleep in the lounge chair, that’s awesome.

 Here are a few pictures of the rest zone, excellent idea, right?

-Maybe all of the restaurants aren’t opened yet, and there will be more choices in the future (I hope.).
+Maybe all of the restaurants aren’t opened yet and there will be more choices in the future (I hope.).

 For example, I remember Ataturk had some healthier food options and lots of restaurants, which I didn’t find from the new Airport.
 Or maybe I wasn’t looking close enough.